kgalavv/MolarityandCapacity/README.md

-# MolarityandCapacity
+# Effect of Molarity on Specific Heat Capacity

-An investigation of the effect of Molarity on Specific Heat Capacity.
+An investigation of the effect of Molarity on Specific Heat Capacity through an experimental methodology.